| Table of Contents ▸ Mathematical Expressions | ◀ Substitution Rules | Adding Custom Commands ▶ |

 da_pop(_#ind): Same as da_back() but also remove last element from the dynamic array [ind].

-da_push_heap(_#ind,elt1,_elt2,...,_eltN) and da_pop_heap(_#ind) does the same but for a dynamic array viewed as a min-heap structure.
+da_push_heap(_#ind,elt1,_elt2,...,_eltN) and da_pop_heap(_#ind) do the same but for a dynamic array seen as a min-heap structure.

 da_remove(_#ind,_start,_end): Remove elements located between indices start and end (included) in dynamic array [ind].